Is It Safe to Leave Your Slow Cooker Unattended?

 8. Throw That Old Slow Cooker Away

-If you have a slow cooker that has been in the family for decades, it might be better to put it away for good.
-While it may have special nostalgic value, that old appliance is likely not working as well as it should anymore.
+If you have had a slow cooker in the family for decades, it might be better to put it away for good.
+While it may have special nostalgic value, that old appliance is likely not working as well as it should.

 9. Don’t Exceed Your Slow Cooker’s Maximum on Time